CumulusNetworks/docs/content/cumulus-vx/Advanced-Configuration.md

 ## Install an ONIE Virtual Machine

-Cumulus VX images include the GRUB boot loader and Open Network Install Environment (ONIE) preinstalled.
+Cumulus VX images include the GRUB boot loader and Open Network Install Environment (ONIE).
 You can install Cumulus Linux on switch hardware using a binary image.
 You can test this process by installing a Cumulus VX binary image with ONIE in a virtual environment.

 After booting the VM, reboot into ONIE Rescue mode using one of two methods: